 Senior Challenge: 2 pupils.

-11. Prizes are awarded for 1st, 2nd and 3rd place for Primary & Secondary.
-There will be a prize for each of these categories for the school and also for the individuals who make up the teams.
-The Challenge reserve the right to change any prize advertised or withdraw completely if deemed absolutely necessary.
+11. Prizes are awarded for 1st, 2nd and 3rd place for Primary & Secondary at the World Final and are at the discretion of the organisers for all other events.
+The Challenge organisers reserve the right to change any prize advertised or withdraw it completely if deemed absolutely necessary.

 12. Further information will be published on these web pages from time to time.
-In the event of any disputes arising, or changes to the Rules, the decision of Cambridgeshire Software House shall be final.
+In the event of any disputes arising, or changes to the Rules, the decision of the Challenge organisers shall be final.